sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 This is an often used model for implementing exclusive access to an object by multiple threads:

+{% include figure.md name='05-traditional_locking-1' caption="Different threads need access to single object" %}

+{% include figure.md name='05-traditional_locking-2' caption="Exclusive access with locking" %}

-{% include figure.md name='05-traditional_locking' caption="Exclusive access by different threads" %}
+{% include figure.md name='05-traditional_locking-3' caption="Exclusive access by different threads" %}

 As long as one thread has exclusive access to the object all other threads have to wait until they get the access right.